A Pressure-Based Diffusion Model for Influence Maximization on Social Networks

-\textit{Proof:} Consider that the classical Influence Maximization problem under the Linear Threshold (LT) model is known to be NP-hard \cite{Kempe}.
-We show a polynomial-time reduction from the IM problem under the LT model to the IM problem under the PT model.
-Given an LT model instance $(G,k)$, create an equivalent PT model instance $(G,k,\alpha=0)$.
-Setting $\alpha = 0$ makes the PT model identical to the LT model since no influence weights are updated after activation, effectively skipping the adjustment phase.
-Because this reduction is done in polynomial time, and solving IM under the LT model is proven NP-hard, solving IM under the PT model is NP-hard.
+\begin{proof} The classical influence maximization problem under the Linear Threshold (LT) model (LT-IM) is NP-hard \cite{kempe2003maximizing}.
+We reduce LT-IM to PT-IM in polynomial time.
+Given an LT instance $(G,k)$, construct the PT instance $(G,k,\alpha=0)$.
+When $\alpha=0$, the PT process is identical to LT because the adjustment phase is inactive.
+Formally, for every seed set $S$ we have:

+Thus, an optimal solution for PT-IM with $\alpha=0$ is an optimal solution for the original LT-IM instance.
+Thus, any polynomial-time algorithm for PT-IM would yield one for LT-IM, giving a polynomial-time many-one reduction.
+Therefore, PT-IM is NP-hard. \qedhere \end{proof}

+\begin{remark}[Decision vs.\ optimization] The theorem above is stated for the optimization problem (maximizing expected spread).
+For the decision version (``Does there exist $S\subseteq V$, $|S|\le k$, with expected spread at least $T$?''), the same restriction $\alpha=0$ yields an identical polynomial-time reduction, implying NP-hardness of the decision problem as well. \end{remark}

+\begin{corollary}[Inapproximability inherited at $\alpha=0$] Under $\alpha=0$, PT reduces to LT.
+It is NP-hard to approximate optimal influence for LT within a factor better than $1-1/e+\varepsilon$ for any $\varepsilon>0$ unless $\mathrm{P}=\mathrm{NP}$ \cite{kempe2003maximizing}.
+Consequently, PT-IM inherits the same inapproximability barrier. \end{corollary}

 This computational complexity result highlights the necessity of efficient approximation or heuristic approaches for practical applications.